ihmeuw/vivarium_cluster_tools/docs/source/yaml_basics.rst

 --------

 YAML comments are denoted with the pound symbol ``#``, and can be placed anywhere, but must be separated from the preceding token by a space.
-For example, adding a comment to the configuration from above:
+For example, adding a comment to the configuration from above looks like this:

 .. code-block:: yaml